 - one or more cash payments which the investor receives.

-where CF can be a positive or negative cash flow.
+Where CF can be a positive or negative cash flow.
 In order to solve the equation for IRR one usually uses a numerical method to find the root of the function.
-If the time period t is not a year, the resulting IRR value needs to be annualized in order for it to be interpreted as the MWR.
+If the time period t is not a year, the resulting IRR value needs to be annualised in order for it to be interpreted as the MWR.

-One downside of this method of calculating the rate of return is the lack of comparability to other portfolios or benchmarks.
+One downside of this method for calculating the rate of return is the lack of comparability to other portfolios or benchmarks.
 This is because the return rate is directly dependent on the timing of cash flows.
 What if we want to do a side-by-side comparison to another portfolio, or to a benchmark?
 In our example portfolio we have assumed a portfolio turnover because of a change in our strategy.
 How can we now determine whether the previous or current investment strategy led to a higher return?
-In these cases it is reasonable to ignore deposits and withdrawals and exclusively consider the performance in the market.
+In these cases it is reasonable to ignore deposits and withdrawals and exclusively consider the market performance.

 The method that we use to measure the relative market development independent of all cash flows is the time weighted return.
 Deposits and withdrawals do not weigh in on this equation, hence, we are able to ascertain how well an investment has performed in the market.
 Consequently, different investments become comparable when the time periods being compared are the same.

 The Time Weighted Return Measures the Ups and Downs of the Products That Are Part of the Portfolio

 The calculation of the time weighted return, or TWR for short, for the entire observation period requires us to firstly determine the return of each day within that period individually.
 This is done as follows: